forcedotcom/salesforcedx-vscode/README.md

 1. This repository uses [Lerna](https://lernajs.io/) to manage it as a _monorepo_.
 Please install Lerna globally using `npm install --global lerna`.
+1. We use `tslint` so please install it using `npm install --global tslint`.
 1. It is preferred, though not required, that you use the Insiders version of VS Code from [here](https://code.visualstudio.com/insiders).
 1. There is a list of recommended extensions for this workspace in .vscode/extensions.json.
-The first time you open VS Code on this workspace, it will ask you to install them. **Please do so since it includes the linters and formatters**.
+The first time you open VS Code on this workspace, it will ask you to install them. **Please do so since this includes the linters and formatters**.

 ## Structure